lukedodd/include-wrangler/README.md

 The `header_costs` output file contains the cost of each header file in your project.
 The *cost* of a header is the number of files we could avoid opening during compilation if that header file was removed from the project.

 The output line `Cost: 14, from: "e.h"` means that header `e.h` _cost_ 14.

+## License
+This code is under the BSD license.